 Thank you for booking your hunt with Moose Valley Outfitters.
-Your hosts are Ron and Wanda Steffey and four of their sons and their wives (Clayton and Rita, Leaf and Hannah, Brome and April, Hawk and Rachel).
+Your hosts are Ron and Wanda Steffey and four of their sons and their wives (Clayton and Rita, Leaf and Hannah, Brome and April, and Hawk).
 We live in Moose Valley, 220 miles from the nearest town, year round and we’ll do our utmost to ensure that you have a safe, enjoyable, and successful experience.
 The following information will let you know more about what to expect, our recommendations on what to bring with you, and suggestions for physical preparation for the hunt.

 What to bring

 * sleeping bag (rated to approximately 10 degrees Fahrenheit or lower)